barryclark/jekyll-now/cloudnativelondon/sponsor.md

 * You are welcome to [send a speaker](/cloudnativelondon/speak), but please no sales pitches.
 Due to high demand, the next available speaking slot is end of 2020.
 * Sponsors who commit for at least twelve months are listed on [https://www.meetup.com/Cloud-Native-London​](https://www.meetup.com/Cloud-Native-London).

 Each sponsor contributes £600 (no VAT) per event.
+From March 16th 2020 onwards, invoices will include VAT for a total of £720 per event.

 <button onclick="location.href='/cloudnativelondon/sponsorship'" type="button">
          Sponsor event(s)</button>